ghc-proposals/ghc-proposals/proposals/0000-improved-ghc-development.rst

 Make GHC development fun again!
 What I’d really like to see improved is the “multiple (web)services, multiple accounts” issue solved.
 As it is right now I need to have a github account (ghc-proposals, soon tiny PR against ghc), a trac account (for the wiki and issue tracker; which never seems to remember me), a phabricator account, likely a stack overflow account for questions and answers.
 On top of that I also need to be on a large set of mailing lists if I want to not miss anything, and an irc, reddit, and twitter client to tap into the most recent discussions.
 And there’s another wiki on haskell.org for which I would need to sign up and get an approved account.

-A common complaint is that new users need to create multiple accounts on Trac and Phab in order to be able to contribute a patch to GHC.
 The often proposed solution is to move everything to GitHub.
-I believe GitHub is not up to the task of managing a project such as GHC.
-But I do believe with minor changes we can greater leverage the user base of GitHub while also providing valuable information back to the non GitHub users.
+Some of us believe GitHub is not up to the task of managing a project such as GHC.
+But we also believe with minor changes we can greater leverage the user base of GitHub while also providing valuable information back to the non GitHub users.

 Proposed Change
 ---------------
 - Link Phabricator and GitHub

   Phabricator seems to have built in support for OAuth.
 One easy way so lower the barrier is to support OAuth logins to GitHub.
 This way a user doesn't have to create a new account.
-They can simply login using their GitHub credentials.
+They can simply login using their GitHub credentials. *(This seems to already be enabled, maybe we should advertise it more.)*

   Bonus points if the GitHub API allows us to extract the user's public key from GitHub.
 This would also mean less setup for the user to be able to push a diff.